sean5505/myPortfolio/myProjects/0-bikeSwoon.md

 This project was originally developed using CRA (Create React App).
 However, as I stayed updated with the latest trends in the development community, I came to the realization that CRA was no longer the most optimal choice for building a React application.
 Therefore, I made the decision to adopt Vite as my preferred build tool due to its reputation for being a faster alternative.

 While working on this project, I did not fully exploit the extensive capabilities offered by Vite.
 My primary intention was to leverage a more modern build tool to construct my website.
-Despite this, the migration process proved to be successful.
-Nevertheless, I encountered an issue with testing functionality, which is currently not operational.
+Despite this, the migration process proved to be successful. ~~Nevertheless, I encountered an issue with testing functionality, which is currently not operational.~~

-Moving forward, my plan is to implement testing using vitest in the near future, aiming to address this limitation and enhance the overall robustness of the project.
+~~Moving forward, my plan is to implement testing using vitest in the near future, aiming to address this limitation and enhance the overall robustness of the project.~~

+#### **Testing**

+Following the migration from CRA to Vite, my test files broke down.
+The primary reason for this was that my original test was made with a combination of Jest and React-Testing-Library, which was not automatically supported in a Vite build environment.
+My attempts to overcome this challenge led me to becoming stuck in a loop of errors, prompting me to continiously set the task aside in order to concentrate on introducing new features to the application…

+One of the more time-consuming errors was, *TypeError: Cannot destructure property 'basename' of 'React__namespace.useContext(...)' as it is null.*
+I spent a somewhat embarrassing amount of time trying to discover what this means as everything in my application worked perfectly fine, and there were no issues with how I supplied context providers to the testing files or the application.
+Eventually, I managed to overcome this issue by wrapping Browser Router from `react-router-dom` to my testing files in which context exists, somehow preventing the error from occurring.

+Ultimately, Integrating testing into the application has enabled me to streamline the manual testing process before deployment, guaranteeing the effectiveness of the elements being tested.
+Going forward, I aim to expand my testing suite to improve code coverage.

 ## Conclusion